FreeRangeLobster/Fishtank/README.md

 * Auto/manual buttons .
 * Txt with configuration parameters
 * Investigate if a database is posible to implement
-* Add notes about hello world and the first application
+* Add notes about hello world and the first application in the wiki
 * Release project V0 Index.html
 * Go Live in Pi hooked to the fishtank and weaved

 ## In Process
-* Tidy Up application and go life
+* Change the outputs and Go life Beta version
 * Test waved with the live system.
 * Pi-stop lights